How to Break Your Cycle of Debt

-If you’re struggling with too much debt, you’re not alone.
-It seems as if the whole nation has a borrowing hangover.
-For years, credit was easy, and many people became overextended.
+The whole nation is experiencing a borrowing hangover, and many people are overextended.
 But, we now live in an era of austerity and it’s time to get our affairs in order.

 The five strategies you may want to avoid:

-Debt settlement is the process of negotiating with creditors to get them to forgive a big portion of your debt.
+Debt negotiation is the process of negotiating with creditors to get them to forgive a big portion of your debt.
 Why would a credit card company do this?
 Well, it’s not out of the generosity of their heart.
 They have made the financial calculations and determined they are better off knowing for certain that they’ll get paid something, rather than not knowing if they will get paid anything.